PythonRSAS/pythonrsas.github.io/_posts/2019-10-02-8-Plotting-in-SAS-and-Python.md

 ---

-Visualizing time series is an essential part of analyzing time series data.
 In this post (partially taken from my upcoming book), we go over a few very commonly used plots and compare the code in SAS, Python, and ways to save images.
 For non-SAS users, we intentionally upcase the SAS keywords, even though SAS is not case-sensititve.

 **- [Bar-line plot](#Bar-line-plot)**